 One of the key advantages of eMMC is that it has a high storage capacity considering its size.
 The capacities range from 1GB to 512GB.
-These options make them ideal for a wide range of internal storage applications to include smartphones, tablets and laptops based on Windows, Chrome OS, and Linux distributions such as Ubuntu, and smart devices, as well as for industrial applications to include the Internet of Things.
+These options make them ideal for a wide range of internal storage applications to include smartphones, tablets and laptops based on Windows, Chrome OS, and Linux distributions such as Debian and Ubuntu, and smart devices, as well as for industrial applications to include the Internet of Things.

 Small Size Means Small Footprint